luontola/gcp-dynamic-dns/README.md

 #### `DNS_NAMES`

-In `DNS_NAMES` list all the domain names you wish to update.
-They all must be type `A` DNS records.
+List of domain names to update.
 Separate the domain names with one space.
 Each name must end with a period.
+The DNS records must already exist on Cloud DNS and they must be type `A` records.

 Example: `example.com. subdomain.example.com. example.org.`